ChandraBabu-SPIS/Safety-Helmet-And-Reflective-Jacket-Detection/README.md

-**Real Time Detection of Safety-Helmet-And-Reflective-Jacket
+**Real Time Detection of Safety-Helmet-And-Reflective-Jacket Using YOLO NAS

 Install these libraries before the inference